 The myopic misunderstanding by some non-tech savvy business people that they will be safe running Windows Vista because they have a firewall and anti-virus (anti-malware) is completely incorrect.
 The cybercriminals of today are not a laughing matter.
 Often funded by organized crime and foreign governments these criminals are sophisticated, well-funded and technically skilled.
 Having a simple firewall and anti-malware solution will not stop the persistent threat.
 Running a vulnerable operating system is asking for HIPAA headaches.

 Continuing to use Windows Vista after 4/11/17 (or other unsupported operating systems) becomes a HIPAA violation if it’s not addressed in your security Risk Assessment.
 As the risks increase over time, you are obligated to keep the Risk Assessment updated.
-Eventually, you will need to switch to a supported operating systems it remove the burden of worrying if you are in violation of HIPAA.
+Eventually, you will need to switch to a supported operating system as it will remove the burden of worrying if you are in violation of HIPAA.